richardvanthof/Extract-FX/ReadMe.md

 # RS Extract-fx
 ## What is it for?

 *RS Extract-fx* is a Premiere Pro plugin that automates backing up and restoring video effects to a separate file or adjustment layers.
-This is especially useful when an effect data is misinterpreted when sending your data to another program like Davinci Resolve. - built using the [Bolt CEP starter](https://hyperbrew.co/resources/bolt-cep/).
+This is especially useful when effect data is misinterpreted while doing a roundtrip to another program like Davinci Resolve. - built using the [Bolt CEP starter](https://hyperbrew.co/resources/bolt-cep/).

 ## What effects are supported?